kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/null-check-with-extension-methods.md

 ---
 title: Null Check with Extension Methods
 published: May 18, 2010
-tags:
+tags: [csharp, extension-methods, null-handling]
 ---

 I mentioned that I got an idea while writing the post on [extension methods].
 I realized that you can null check using this technique.

-It get’s annoying writing this code over and over:
+It get's annoying writing this code over and over:

     public static void ImportantMethod(string value)
     {